How do I take control of someone else's computer using CMD?

 mstsc /console /v:COMPUTERNAME

-AnyViewer: Take control of another computer with a desktop shortcut
+AnyViewer: An easier way to take control of another computer

 Taking control of another computer with CMD sometimes can be very troublesome.
-Actually, there is another way to allow you to control another remote computer more easily.
-You can use AnyViewer, free remote access software for multiple Windows versions, including Windows 10.
+If you want an easier way to take control of another computer, you can use AnyViewer, free remote access software for multiple Windows versions, including Windows 10 and 11.
 Once you’ve downloaded it, there will be a desktop shortcut.
 You can start to remotely access another computer right away with just an easy click.
-Let’s see how to use it next.
+Click the button to download it and let’s see how to use it.

 Step 1.
-Download, install and launch AnyViewer on both computers.
+Install and launch AnyViewer on both computers.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)

-Step 4.
-Log in to the same AnyViewer account on the two devices, then you can achieve a direct connection by clicking One-click control.
+Step 3.
+Log in to the same AnyViewer account on another device; on your local device, go to Device, click the remote computer, and then you can achieve a direct connection by clicking One-click control.

 Conclusion

-How to take control of another computer with CMD on Windows 10?
+How to take control of another computer with CMD on Windows 10 and 11?
 You have two options.
 First, you can use PsExec with CMD to remote control another computer; second, you can use Command Prompt to evoke Windows Remote Desktop to remotely control another computer.
-However, both ways require a complicated setup process, which is not very user-friendly to computer novices.
+However, both ways require a complicated setup process, which is not very user-friendly for computer novices.